 Once again, keep in mind that by the time we read your essays, we have already seen your resume, scores and other basic elements of your MBA application.
 We have also already reviewed your short and long term goals.
 Essay two is meant to explain to us how you believe McCombs will help get you there.
 What classes, organizations, and experiential opportunities specifically relate to your career plan?
 Connect the dots for us.
 Personally, how do you envision yourself becoming an active contributor in our community?
 Texas MBA students are dynamic and engaged, and we are looking for applicants who are not only driven to succeed, but to make a positive impact on society.

 Pause to think about how you would want to reflect on your two years while walking across the stage at graduation.
 Give us specifics.
-If you’ve read our website, attended events, and/or spoken to our admissions team, you know there is a lot to look forward to: challenging classes, concentrations, organizations, student/alumni networking, award-winning professors, unique career-oriented opportunities, a vibrant city, new graduate business school, and the list goes on.
+If you’ve read our website, attended events, and/or spoken to our admissions team, you know there is a lot to look forward to: challenging classes, concentrations, organizations, student/alumni networking, award-winning professors, unique career-oriented opportunities, a vibrant city, and the list goes on.
 Illustrate what attributes of the program you plan to take full advantage of, and how that fits into your post-MBA self.
 In addition, how do you plan to give back while you are a student?
 What will be your lasting legacy?
 Convince us that you are indispensable to our community.

 MBA Optional Statement